WanluLiuLab/labw_utils/doc/src/license/index.md

-# Licenses used by Third-Party Software that is Used in YASIM
+# License

+Here contains licenses used by thirdparty projects whose code was imported into labw-utils.

 ```{toctree}
 :caption: 'Contents:'